MegrajChauhan/Merry/README.md

 **_NOTE_**: _test.t and output.bin are one of the tests of the newer file format.
 You can compile the VM and then run output.bin to see what happens._
 **_NOTE_**: _The new format is still fully untested.
 Manual testing with handwritten binary programs will be bothersome but I have no choice and testing will take time._

+# Refer to:
+For any queries, please refer to **info/**.
+Though there might not be much information, the one available should be enough for now.